 - Bladder tumor

 Could my symptoms be something else?

-Symptoms of an overactive bladder may be shared with other conditions, or be the sign of a short-term change in your body.
+Symptoms of OAB may be shared with other conditions, or be the sign of a short-term change in your body.
 The urgency you’re experiencing may also be caused by one or several of the following:

 - Prescription medications known to cause an increase in urination

 - Leaving urine in your bladder while urinating

 How to Tell if You Suffer from OAB

 As you age, you are likely to develop bladder issues.
 One of the most common bladder issues is OAB.
 If you have a frequent and sudden urge to urinate during the day and night, making it difficult to control and leading to incontinence (loss of control and unintentional loss of urine), you may have OAB.